bijaydev/bijaydev.github.io/README.md

 This project aims to find relationship between various health indicators and the risk of onset of Diabetes Mellitus in Women.
 A logistic regression classifier model was developed with accuracy 86%.
 Read more at [here](https://github.com/bijaydev/Diabetes-Risk-among-Women).

+## Publications

+### An Energy Aware Reliable And Robust Routing Protocol For Wireless Sensor Network

+This paper proposes an energy aware reliable and robust routing protocol (EA3RP) which finds an efficient forwarding path between source and destination node using a heuristic function.This paper was presented in _International Conference on Trends in Research,Engineering & Developmental Sciences, Kerala, India, June 16-17, 2016_.